-The first one is presence.
 Pixel 4 is always aware of its surroundings unless you disable the Motion Sense features in the Settings.
 That way it monitors your presence and gets ready to respond to any motion.
 For example, if the Soli radar detects that you are out of range, it will turn off the always-on display for better battery performance.

-The second way is reach.
 The Soli radar chip knows when you’re reaching for the phone, so it lights up the lock screen to display the time and notification icons.
 It also gets the face unlock sensors ready to unlock instantly.
 That’s why Pixel 4 face unlock is way faster than Face ID.
 In fact, Google has called it “the fastest and the most secure face unlock in the market.”

 This is in theory how Motion Sense is intended to work.
 However, it might be a different story in real life, and only time will tell us how effective and practical this new technology is.

 In early impressions videos, many tech YouTubers have a hard time to make Motion Sense works flawlessly, especially with skipping tracks.